Ybalrid/dotfiles/README.md

 I'm also using a program called "volumeicon" to have a mixer widget and bindings to controll my sound levels.

-This file will launch a launchscript for polybar, and the network manager applet.
+This file will launch a launch-script for polybar, and the network manager applet.
 To have a wallpaper with this, I'm using Nitrogen. `nitrogen --restore` is called by i3 at startup.

 ### polybar